garaytaj/AnswerKey-Bubble-Grader-project/README.md

 Automated Bubble Sheet Grading System

-Scan & Score with AI is a lightweight, teacher-friendly toolkit for scanning, aligning, and grading bubble-sheet tests using Python and Google Colab.
+Scan & Score is a lightweight, teacher-friendly toolkit for scanning, aligning, and grading bubble-sheet tests using Python and Google Colab.
 The system supports full test automation with zero local installation.

 ⭐ Key Features